Rachel Hollis: TikTok controversy

 In March 2021, a commenter called Hollis "unrelatable" for speaking about having a twice-weekly housekeeper who "cleans the toilets."
 In response, Hollis released a TikTok video in which she said, "What is it about me that made you think I want to be relatable?
 No, sis.
 Literally everything I do in my life is to live a life that most people can't relate to."
 The video's caption read "Harriet Tubman, RBG, Marie Curie, Oprah Winfrey, Amelia Earhart, Frida Kahlo, Malala Yousafzai, Wu Zetian … all Unrelatable AF.
 Happy Women's History Month."
 Vox wrote that "the post appeared clumsy at best and racist at worst.
 Was Hollis really saying that her struggles to build a brand as a lifestyle guru — a brand built on the sense she has created that she is just like her fans — was the same as Harriet Tubman escaping slavery and then going back to help other enslaved people escape?
 And was she really trying to tell her followers that she never wanted to be relatable after selling thousands of books telling them all the ways in which she was the same kind of person they were?"
 On April 4, Hollis released an initial apology for the video, in which she blamed her team for mishandling the situation.
 Eventually, Hollis deleted the original video and the initial apology and issued a new apology stating "I am so deeply sorry for the things I said in my recent posts and the hurt I have caused in the past few days.
 By talking about my own success, I diminished the struggles and hard work of many people who work tirelessly every day."

 Personal life

-Rachel and Dave Hollis have four children together.
+Rachel married Dave Hollis in 2004; the couple had four children together.
 They announced their separation in 2020.
-Dave Hollis passed away unexpectedly on February 11, 2023 at the age of 47.
+Dave Hollis died unexpectedly on February 11, 2023, at the age of 47, from a lethal combination of heart disease, ethanol, cocaine, and fentanyl.